aleccaputo/osrs-discord-bot-relax-iron/README.md

-# osrs-discord-intro-bot
+# osrs-discord-intro-bot for Iron Relax

-Bot for a discord server leveraging <a href="https://github.com/discordjs/discord.js">discord.js</a> Integration with <a href="https://github.com/wise-old-man/wise-old-man">Wise Old Man</a>
+Bot for a discord server leveraging <a href="https://github.com/discordjs/discord.js">discord.js Currently handles:
-Currently handles:
-- New member applications
+- New member applications in a private channel in the server
 - Moderator commands
 - Daily Rank reports
+- Member "points" system